hgilles06/geo-vision-labeler/README.md

 ### Example Usage

-This section provides an example of how to run the GeoVision Labeler tool and explains the structure of the output CSV file containing the generated labels.
-The CSV file includes detailed descriptions and classifications for each region/patch of the input image, divided into a grid based on the specified split dimensions.
-Each row in the file corresponds to a specific region/patch, with metadata such as its position, boundaries, description, and classification label.
+This section provides an example of how to run the GeoVision Labeler tool.

 To run this example, you can download satellite images from the [SpaceNet v7 dataset](https://spacenet.ai/sn7-challenge/).
 Once downloaded, place the images in the `data/images` directory and ensure the `classes.txt` file contains the classification labels `Buildings` and `No Buildings`.
 Then run:

 ```bash
 python src/main.py --input_dir data/images --output_file data/labels.csv --split_height_by 3 --split_width_by 3 --include_filename
 ```

+The output is a CSV file containing detailed descriptions and classifications for each region/patch of the input image, divided into a grid based on the specified split dimensions.
+Each row in the file corresponds to a specific region/patch, with metadata such as its position, boundaries, description, and classification label.

 #### Visualizing Labeled Results on Images